 As we know we are called Jews.
 This is because of Judah.
 The reason on a simple historical level is that when the children of Israel entered the land of Israel they were 12 tribes.

-Over the course of their history we see the rise of the the kings of Israel first Saul and then David and Solomon.
-After the death of Solomon, his son Rechavam, becomes king.
-However the people rebel and the nation is split into two- a northern kingdom called Israel and a southern kingdom called Judah.
+Over the course of their history we see the rise of the kings of Israel first Saul and then David and Solomon.
+After the death of Solomon, his son Rechavam becomes king.
+However, the people rebel and the nation is split into two- a northern kingdom called Israel and a southern kingdom called Judah.
 The northern kingdom consisted of 10 of tribes and the southern kingdom the remaining tribe of Judah and Benjamin with its capital in Jerusalem.

 Since the main tribe was Judah, the people were known as the Judeans, hence the name Jews.

 This of course is the historical reason for our name.
 However one can argue that the reason we are called Jews and not named after any other tribe is because of the events of Parashat Vayigash.